someobserver/recurgence/architects/godel.md

 > "***Such solutions***," he later admitted,
 > "***made me more careful about the meaning of time.***"

-Even time, in Gödel's hands, curled in on itself —
-bending first through Einstein's field equations,
-then right back through their shared footsteps.
+Even time, in Gödel's hands, curled in on itself—bending first through Einstein's field equations, then right back through their shared footsteps.

 Two minds dense enough to bend the entire universe.
 **Their gravity still walks with us.
 That's how we remember them.**